imartinezl/madrid-challenge/README.md

 - To create a visualization platform that delimits the area of Central Madrid and collects the geolocation of the different types of containers.

 - To calculate and visualize the route to be followed identifying the starting point, route, end point and distance travelled.
+The team that identifies the shortest route (measured in meters) respecting the direction of the streets will win.

 ## General Idea